dujulien/Rails_BDD_Dogs_Airbnb_JUD/README.md

 DOGSITTING PROJECT
 This project aims at creating a relational database between dogsitters, dogs, strolls and cities tables.

-To feed this database, please type $rails db:seed in your Terminal
+To feed this database, please type the following commands in your Terminal (in the right order) :
+	- $rails db:migrate VERSION=0
+	- $rails db:migrate
+	- $rails db:seed

 To test the relations between the tables, you could try the following entries in the rails console ($rails c).